andredsferreira/andre-kb/md_notes/aws/aws-notes.md

 | Auditing   | AWS CloudTrail     | Provides auditing for API's.               |
 | Monitoring | AWS CloudWatch     | Monitors AWS services and provides alarms. |

+*RTO (Recovery Time Objective)*: The acceptable amount of time for a system to recover from a failure.

+*RPO (Recovery Point Objective)*: The acceptable amount of data loss (measured in time) a system can have.
+You can think as the maximum amount of time between backups/snapshots.

 ## Stateful and Stateless Data

 | Data                    | Type      | AWS Service                                                   |